schappim/mBot-Gitbook/section-2-chapter-3-demonstration-of-mblockly.md

 These can be used to take input from the sensors.
 Thereafter we can take descisions based on these readings and if there’s an obstacle detected, for example, we can get the mBot to stop moving.

-There are instruction blocks that can perform the basic mathematical and logical operations:
+There are instruction blocks that can perform the basic mathematical and logical operations like adding, subtracting etc.:

 ![](/assets/Img.2.3.6.jpg)